When you book this trip you are guaranteed to save up to 5% compared to booking the two tours separately.

 - Combined visit to Montserrat and tour of Barcelona's Modernist attractions

-- Royal Basilica and its 12th-century carving of the Black Virgin
+- Visit the Royal Basilica of Montserrat and its 12th-century carving of the Black Virgin

-- Gaudi's famous apartment buildings, Parc Guell and La Sagrada Familia
+- See Gaudi's famous apartment buildings, plus Parc Güell and La Sagrada Familia

 - Listen to entertaining commentary from an expert local guide